 1 tablet of sublingual Nitroglycerin contains 2.65×10 -3 XE (bread units).

-During therapy, a significant decrease in blood pressure and the development of dizziness are possible with a sharp transition to a vertical position from a lying or sitting position, as well as in hot weather, while exercising or drinking alcohol.
+During therapy, a significant decrease in blood pressure and the development of dizziness are possible with a sudden transition to a vertical position from a lying or sitting position, as well as in hot weather, when doing physical exercise or drinking alcohol.

-If blurred vision or dryness of the oral mucosa persists or is significantly pronounced, treatment should be interrupted.
+If blurred vision or dryness of the oral mucosa persists or becomes significant, treatment should be interrupted.

 According to the instructions, Nitroglycerin, like other organic nitrates, can be addictive (in this case, an increase in dosage will be required).

-The severity of headache during therapy can be reduced by reducing the dose of the drug and / or concomitantly taking Validol.
+The severity of headache during therapy can be reduced by reducing the dose of the drug and/or simultaneous administration of validol.

-The composition of the sublingual spray includes alcohol, which is important for lactating and pregnant women, patients with functional disorders of the liver, epilepsy, traumatic brain injury and other diseases of the central nervous system, as well as for alcohol abuse.
+The sublingual spray contains alcohol, which is important for nursing and pregnant women, patients with functional disorders liver, epilepsy, traumatic brain injury and other diseases of the central nervous system, as well as alcohol abuse.

-The composition of the infusion solution includes glucose (dextrose), which must be taken into account in patients with diabetes mellitus.
+The infusion solution contains glucose (dextrose), which should be taken into account in patients with diabetes.

-In acute heart failure or acute myocardial infarction, nitroglycerin should be used only under the condition of careful clinical monitoring of the condition of patients.
+In acute heart failure or acute myocardial infarction, Nitroglycerin should be used only under the condition of careful clinical monitoring of the patient's condition.

-In order to prevent an increase in angina attacks, it is recommended to avoid abrupt discontinuation of the drug.
+To prevent an increase in angina attacks, it is recommended to avoid abrupt withdrawal of the drug.

-To prevent an undesirable decrease in blood pressure, the rate of administration of the infusion solution of Nitroglycerin must be selected individually.
-A decrease in blood pressure can be observed not only when selecting the rate of administration of the solution, but also later, against the background of initially stabilized blood pressure (control should be carried out at least 3-4 times per hour throughout the entire infusion time).
+To prevent an unwanted decrease in blood pressure, the rate of administration of the Nitroglycerin infusion solution must be selected individually.
+A decrease in blood pressure can be observed not only when selecting the rate of solution administration, but also later, against the background of initially stabilized blood pressure (monitoring should be carried out at least 3-4 times per hour throughout the entire infusion time).

 Patients previously treated with organic nitrates (isosorbide-5-mononitrate, isosorbide dinitrate) may require a higher dose to obtain the desired hemodynamic effect.

-During the use of Nitroglycerin, care must be taken when driving vehicles and performing potentially hazardous types of work that require increased concentration and quick psychomotor reactions.
+When using Nitroglycerin, care must be taken when driving vehicles and performing potentially dangerous species work that requires increased concentration and quick psychomotor reactions.

-With the simultaneous use of Nitroglycerin with certain drugs, the following effects may occur:
+When nitroglycerin is used simultaneously with certain medications, the following effects may occur:

-• Vasodilators, antihypertensives, angiotensin-converting enzyme inhibitors, phosphodiesterase-5 inhibitors, slow calcium channel blockers, tricyclic antidepressants, ethanol, diuretics, beta-blockers, monoamine oxidase inhibitors, procainamide: increased hypotensive effect of nitroglycerin;
+• Vasodilators, antihypertensives, angiotensin-converting enzyme inhibitors, phosphodiesterase-5 inhibitors, slow blockers calcium channels, tricyclic antidepressants, ethanol, diuretics, beta-blockers, monoamine oxidase inhibitors, procainamide: increased hypotensive effect of nitroglycerin;

-• Spray sublingual: 2 years at temperatures up to 15 ° C;
+• Sublingual spray: 2 years at temperatures up to 15 °C;

-• Concentrate for solution for infusion: 3 years at 5-25 °C.
+• Concentrate for the preparation of solution for infusion: 3 years at a temperature of 5-25 °C.

-Nitroglycerin is a drug of synthetic origin, which is used in cardiology.
+Nitroglycerin is medicinal product synthetic origin, which is used in cardiology.
 Available in the form of an alcohol solution, sublingual tablets and capsules.

 Pharmacological action of Nitroglycerin